Qovery/qovery-client-python/docs/VariableMainCallsApi.md

 List variables

-Returns a list of variables
+Returns a list of variables.
+The result can be filtered by using the query parameters.

 ### Example